Certora/certora-run-action/README.md

 # Certora Run GitHub Action

-This repostory contains Certora Run GitHub Action that allows you to run Certora Prover on your contracts in parallel and recieve the results as a comment on the pull request.
+This repository contains Certora Run GitHub Action that allows you to run Certora Prover on your contracts in parallel, receive the results as a comment on the pull request.

+Currently, it's an alpha release.

 ## Usage

-To use this action, add `Certora Run GitHub Application` to rou repository and add following to your GitHub Actions workflow:
+To use this action, add `Certora Run GitHub Application` to the repository and add following to your GitHub Actions workflow:

 ```yaml